-I’m embarrassed to admit this, but for the past few days I’ve been completely obsessed with cloning Selma’s cookies.
+I’m embarrassed to admit this, but for the past few days I’ve been completely obsessed with cloning Selma’s giant chocolate chip cookies.
 If you’ve never heard of them, they’re these big, fat, unreasonably large cookies loaded with chunks of chocolate and candy.
 Selma sells them from her website, but you can also buy them in Las Vegas and Orlando.
 Most of the sweets shops at Disney World sell them, though I noticed they are not listed as Selma’s anymore…..just “distributed by Lake Buena Vista” or something like that.
 I didn’t buy one this trip and don’t have the label.
 All I have is the picture in my mind and the ingredient list which I took from Selma’s web site.

 I think Selma originally used margarine.
 This would make sense, because margarine helps keep cookies from spreading and has a good shelf life.
 I believe she now uses palm oil as the primary fat, and palm oil is not something I can buy at the store down the street so I made some concessions.